-Consider potential conflicts with R/W limits and utilities when precast wingwalls are permitted.
+When precast wingwalls are permitted the designer should be aware of potential conflicts with R/W limits and utilities.
 The footprint of the footing and excavation, especially for bin type walls, can be extensive.
 Notes should be placed on the plans alerting the Contractor to these requirements when they exist.
-Due to skew or grade differences between the cast-in-place or precast culvert units and precast wingwalls, it is necessary to provide a cast-in-place closure pour between the culvert end unit and precast wingwalls.
+Due to skew and/or grade differences between the cast-in-place or precast culvert units and precast wingwalls it is necessary to provide a cast-in-place closure pour between the culvert end unit and precast wingwalls.
 A closure pour is not required if cast-in-place wingwalls are used.